Dr. Martin Luther King, Jr. Weekend and Day of Service 2016

 The Philadelphia Orchestra's Free Martin Luther King, Jr. Tribute Concert

-Date: January 19, 2015, 1:30 p.m.
+Date: January 18, 2016, 1:30 p.m.

-Celebrate the life and work of Dr. Martin Luther King Jr. with The Philadelphia Orchestra.
-Music director Yannick Nézet-Séguin leads the orchestra in their 25th annual free performance during the MLK Day of Service at Girard College.
+Celebrate the life and work of Dr. Martin Luther King, Jr. with The Philadelphia Orchestra.
+Music director Yannick Nézet-Séguin leads the orchestra in its 26th annual free performance during the MLK Day of Service at Girard College.
 The concert will serve as a finale to the Day of Service and is timed to coincide with its conclusion.
 It will feature a selection from composer and renowned jazz trumpeter Hannibal Lokumbe’s One Land, One River, One People, as well as local Sphinx Competition winner Adé Williams, a choir from the Philadelphia High School for Creative and Performing Arts.

-Sharing the Heritage Celebration at the African American Museum in Philadelphia
+A Weekend-Long Celebration at the African American Museum in Philadelphia

 MLK Day at the Philadelphia Museum of Art

-Dates: January 16-19, 2015
+Dates: January 18, 2016

 Day of Service at the National Constitution Center

-Dates: January 17-19, 2015
+Dates: January 16-18, 2016

 MLK Family Day at the National Museum of American Jewish History

-Date: January 19, 2015
+Date: January 18, 2016

 Martin Luther King, Jr. Day at the National Liberty Museum

-Date: January 19, 2015
+Date: January 18, 2016

-After touring the museum, guests can sign up for educational workshops where helping others and making change, and children can create their own I Have a Dream speech — with the help of museum staff members.
+After touring the museum, guests can sign up for educational workshops and children can create their own "I Have a Dream" speech with the help of museum staff members.
 (Those interested in the educational workshops must sign up in advance.)
 Youngsters are invited to make a themed craft throughout the day, too.
-Inspired by the city’s Mural Arts Program, which features murals where MLK is the subject, children can create a mini-mural featuring their favorite hero.
+Inspired by the city’s Mural Arts Program, which features murals where MLK is the subject, children can create an illustration featuring their favorite hero.